 All put on a garland of marigold, Gurudauli, and Makhamali (traditional Nepalese flowers which are specifically offered to brothers) flowers.
 There are varieties of the group to have recreation and amusement during Deusi and Bhailo.

-In addition, Yama Panchaka remains all exciting, thrilling and full of merrymaking.
+In addition, Yama Panchaka remains all exciting, thrilling, and full of merrymaking.
 Tourists can definitely make their choice to observe this festival.
-It can be source for all to understand culture, tradition and mythological belief.
+It can be a source for all to understand the culture, tradition, and mythological belief.

 I guess no one hesitates to observe conventional arts, functions, and celebrations in Tihar.

 - Worship of god Surya (sun)